Travel in Austria

 St. Stephen’s Square (Stephansplatz)

-The Stock im Eisen (Trunk in Iron) Sculpture
+The Stock im Eisen Sculpture (Trunk in Iron)

 According to researchers’ hypotheses, blacksmiths and their assistants who were setting out on journeys across the continent would hammer a nail into the tree trunk for good luck and protection.
 Nailing nails into crosses, stones, and trees to ask for protection and healing from God was a common custom, similar to the practice of throwing coins into a well to make a wish.
 At that time, nails were considered a sought-after commodity that people did not waste for no reason.